 As always, there are rules to this list.

 - No more than one song per artist.
 This makes it trickier.
-I could easily just pick every song off of A Charlie Brown Christmas because every song off of that album is probably my favorite version of that song.
-It wouldn’t be require much thought or be a provocative list if I just said, “Just download the entire A Charlie Brown Christmas album.
+I could easily just pick every song off of A Charlie Brown Christmas because every song on that album is probably my favorite version.
+It wouldn’t require much thought or be a provocative list if I just said, “Just download the entire A Charlie Brown Christmas album.
 You’re welcome.”
 But seriously, just download the entire A Charlie Brown Christmas album.
 You’re welcome.

 I think those are my only rules.
 If there are more, I’ll make them up as I go along.
 Actually, here’s one more: The list can’t go on forever.
 I have to be somewhat selective or I’ll end up with fifty songs on the list.
 Some are better than others.
 Before I officially get started, here are a few honorable mention songs that didn’t make my cut:

 It’s The Most Wonderful Time of the Year – Andy Williams